 Research pet-friendly destinations ahead of time.
 Some campgrounds and RV parks do not allow pets at all, so you’ll want to know this before showing up.
 It’s also not enough just to verify that they allow dogs, because some have breed and weight restrictions.
 Check the park’s website or call beforehand to confirm and understand their rules and regulations for pets.
 It’s also not uncommon for parks to allow pets only on certain sites and/or charge a few extra dollars per day per pet.

 Travelers are often caught by surprise when they discover that many National Parks do not allow dogs on the trails.
 This is usually to protect the environment of the park and ensure visitors’ safety.
 Dogs are typically allowed in the park and campgrounds, just not on trails, so you’ll need to plan accordingly when you head out for a hike or bike ride.
+It’s important to brush up on any national park pet restrictions before visiting to ensure your visit is smooth and easy once you and your furry friends have arrived.

 For short periods of time, it is okay to leave your dog alone in the RV.
 After all, you can’t bring them everywhere.
 You could hire a pet sitter to stay with your dog in the RV if you plan to be away for an extended amount of time, just like you would with a house.
 You may also want to consider hiding a key to your RV somewhere in case an emergency comes up and you are unable to get back to your RV.
 Someone from the park’s office would then be able to get your pet out of the RV and keep them safe until you can return.